Doctors use it to figure out what might be causing your illness, whether it’s bacteria, a virus or something else.

-Once your doctor has looked at the sample, a lab technician can run tests that will show what kind of bacteria it contains.
+Once your doctor has looked at the sample, a lab technician can run tests that will show what kind of bacteria or cells it contains.

 Those tests will help separate the normal bacteria that are present in your body from the disease-causing bugs that may be making you sick.
-How those microbes respond to the tests will also help your doctor figure out what drugs, if any, to prescribe.
+If an infection is found, additional tests can clarify what antibiotic to prescribe.

 It may take several days for a complete set of tests to be done.
 But if your sample suggests something dangerous, your doctor should be able to tell you right away.